fernandobrito/stock_checker/README.md

 By default, prices from SportsDirect are in GBP, but it can be changed on the website.
 We send cookies on the `Parser` to have prices in EUR.

+Notifications have priorities that are used to sort products on the report.
+We show the removed and readded products first.

 ## Installation

 Clone the repository and then execute: